 DOA requires that the Financial Assistance Agreement include certain provisions that apply if an event of default occurs.
-These provisions permit the State to intercept any State aids to the Municipality and to appoint a receiver to manage the Municipality's utility operations and require the Municipality, to the extent it has taxing power, to add delinquent user charges to the tax bill of the respective property.
+These provisions permit the State to intercept any State aids to the Municipality and to appoint a receiver to manage the Municipality's utility operations and require the Municipality, to the extent it has taxing power, to add delinquent user charges to the property tax bill of the user.

-Levy Limit for Counties
+Tax Levy Rate Limit for Counties

-Counties are subject to a tax rate limit.
+Counties are subject to a tax levy rate limit.
 The tax levy of each county is limited, generally to the rate at which taxes were levied in 1992 or a higher rate approved by the voters at referendum.
-The tax rate limit excludes taxes levied for debt service on general obligations approved by the voters at a referendum or by a three-quarters vote of the county board of supervisors.
-Further, the tax rate limit excludes taxes levied for debt service on general obligations issued or authorized before the effective date of the legislation.
-As of December 1, 2010, only a small principal amount (in an amount less than \$100,000) was outstanding from the one Pledged Loan previously made to a county, and it is expected that no significant amount of additional Pledged Loans will be made to counties.
+The tax rate limit excludes taxes levied for debt service on general obligations.

+Tax Levy Limit for Cities, Villages, Towns, and Counties